Flexible Work

 2. All other arrangements – Alternative Work Arrangement Request Form

 The Flexible Work Arrangements policy is not intended to be utilized when flexible arrangements are requested or granted as an accommodation due to an employee's disability, impairment, serious health condition, or other circumstances that may be covered by the Americans with Disabilities Act or the Family and Medical Leave Act.
-Employees requesting accommodations under the Americans with Disabilities Act should contact the Office of Institutional Diversity and Equity.
+Employees requesting accommodations under the Americans with Disabilities Act should contact the Office of Equal Opportunity, Accessibility, and Title IX.
 Employees requesting Leaves of Absence, Short-Term Disability, or Medical/Family Leaves should refer to those policies for guidance.

 Policy ID